 Academic:

-I am a postdoc at Oxford Statistics working with Prof. Patrick Rebeschini.
-My research focuses on machine learning theory and statistical learning, with particular emphasis on heterogeneous data settings.
+I am a postdoctoral researcher at Oxford Statistics working with Prof. Patrick Rebeschini.
+My research focuses on learning theory and high-dimensional statistics, with particular emphasis on heterogeneous data settings.
+I believe in Slow Science.

 I completed my PhD at Cambridge in 2024, where I was fortunate to be advised by Prof. Ramji Venkataramanan.
-My PhD work centered on information theory and statistical learning, motivated by fundamental questions such as: Given a complex statistical estimation problem, what is the minimal amount of data we need to estimate the underlying signal?
+My PhD work centered on information theory and high-dimensional statistics, motivated by fundamental questions such as: Given a complex statistical estimation problem, what is the minimal amount of data we need to estimate the underlying signal?
 Can we design efficient, mathematically-principled algorithms that approach the minimum?

 Prior to my PhD, I obtained my BA and MEng with distinction in Information and Computer Engineering from Cambridge in 2019.

-I was an intern with Microsoft Research Cambridge in 2023, where I worked on error correction codes for Project Silica, a novel long-term data storage technology based on quartz glass.
-This technology uses lasers to encode data onto small glass discs by creating nanoscale gratings that represent binary information, which can then be read using optical methods and machine learning algorithms.
+I was an intern with Microsoft Research Cambridge in 2023, where I worked on error correction codes with ML decoding for Project Silica, a novel glass-based data storage technology.
+This work has recently been accepted to Nature.

 Personal: